Voltzz9/bronotion/README.md

 | James Milne       | 25917307           |
 | Kellen Mossner    | 26024284           |
 | David Nicolay     | 26296918           |

+- For a detailed report on the project, please refer to the [Report.md](Report.md) file.
+- For API documentation, please refer view the webpage `API_Documentation` folder.

 ## Database Setup
 FIRST TIME SETUP:
 1. Ensure PostgreSQL is installed on your machine AND PostgreSQL is RUNNING on your machine.